-- 3 hours--This course covers the treatment of deaf individuals, their - Denotes a Liberal Arts course.

-education and legal status in Western cultures from early civilizations to the present day, touching on the political and philosophical forces which influenced this treatment.
+3 hours--This course covers the treatment of deaf individuals, their education and legal status in Western cultures from early civilizations to the present day, touching on the political and philosophical forces which influenced this treatment.
 Introduced are basic methods of educating the deaf used today and the philosophical stance supporting each (particularly as they concern communication).